-Applicants will be subject to an application fee up to \$500 due at the time of application.
-Applicants will be responsible for including all third-party expenses (attorney, plan and cost review, etc.) incurred by HCDD within the development budget, whether or not the loan closes.
-Modification of HCDD loan terms after loan closing may be subject to additional fees, no less than \$25,000, that will be determined at the time of the loan modification request.
-Subsequent to the construction period and throughout the affordability period, awardees will be subject to an annual Compliance Monitoring Fee of \$25 per HCDD financed unit.
+Applicants will be subject to an application fee up to \$1,000 due at the time of application or proposal submission.
+Applicants will be responsible to meet all third-party expenses (attorney, plan and cost review, ... etc.) incurred by HCDD, whether or not the loan closes.
+Modification of HCDD loan terms after loan closing may be subject to additional fees which will be determined at the time of the loan modification request.
+Subsequent to the construction period and throughout the affordability period, awardees will be subject to an annual Compliance Monitoring Fee per HCDD financed unit to be outlined in the NOFA.